nivekcode/primeNG-advanced-growl/README.md

 npm install --save TODO
 ```

-To use the AdvGrowlMessagesService and the AdvGrowlMessagesComponent you need to import the AdvGrowlMessagesModul
-in your appliction.
+To use the AdvGrowlService and the AdvGrowlComponent you need to import the AdvGrowlModul in your appliction.
 ```javascript
 TODO
 import {MessagesModule} from 'esta-webjs-extensions';